 Regardless of the size of your garden or outdoor space, there is always an opportunity to attract more birds and our how to start feeding birds guide shares tips to help you attract more birds to your garden.
 With this in mind, there are three important factors to consider when beginning to feed birds: the type of bird food, the feeder, the location of the feeders and advice for keeping them clean.

 Start by picking the right food mix for feeding birds

 Knowing what to feed birds can be a little daunting at first glance, especially with such a large selection of bird food available.
-But ideally, you want to try and replicate their natural diet of seeds, fruits and nuts that they eat naturally.
+But ideally, you want to try to replicate their natural diet of seeds, fruits, and nuts that they eat naturally.
 We guarantee our mixes are of the highest quality and are filler-free - meaning there are no added extras to bulk out the mix to make the bag heavier (like many other bird food companies do!).
 If you're unsure, it's best to pick a bird food mix since it will attract more bird species and provide them with the necessary nutrients.

 Picking the right bird food for feeding birds

 Everyday Essentials is a filler-free mix and provides a balanced blend of all necessary nutrients, such as proteins, carbohydrates and fats.
 Ingredients like groats and white millet are slow-releasing carbs that will keep birds energised for longer.
 With both husked and non-husked seeds, it will encourage a wider variety of birds to your feeder.
 Likewise, our Four Season Feast keeps wild birds full and energised all year round.